 The Air Navigation Directions 2017 enable the CAA to disregard the environmental impacts of military aircraft when the proposal has been submitted by, or on behalf of, the MoD.
-However, the CO2 emissions of civil aircraft re-routing as a consequence of the proposed change must be assessed.
-A qualitative assessment has already been conducted (see table below), the Sponsor will evaluate whether quantitative analysis, via WEbtag or other means, is needed at Stage 3.
+However, the CO2 emissions of civil aircraft re-routing because of the proposed change must be assessed.
+A qualitative assessment has already been conducted and the Sponsor will evaluate whether quantitative analysis, via WEbtag or other means, is needed at Stage 3.